Knoblauchpilze/bsgalone/README.md

 ## Libraries

-The [nlohmann json](https://github.com/nlohmann/json) is a quite famous library to handle json for cpp.
+The [nlohmann json](https://github.com/nlohmann/json) is a quite famous library to handle json for C++.
 This might come in handy in the future if we need to introduce json in the project.

 In Java there's a quite extensive framework to perform [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping): [Hibernate](https://hibernate.org/).
 This allows to manipulate objects (entities) in an idiomatic way and have built-in persistence to a data source (for example a database).
-A similar library for cpp would be [TinyORM](https://github.com/silverqx/TinyORM).
+A similar library for C++ would be [TinyORM](https://github.com/silverqx/TinyORM).
 For now we didn't need spend some effort to include such a project (also considering that it seems to have a more limited feature set than what is available in Hibernate for example) and preferred to write our own queries in the [repositories](src/bsgo/repositories) folder.

 ## Links